intersystems-community/Globals-EF/README.md

 2. Set environment variables:
   2.1 GLOBALS_HOME - set the path to the Caché installation folder (C:\InterSystems\Cache\ - as example)
   2.2 PATH - set the path to the Bin direcory (C:\InterSystems\Cache\Bin - as example)
 3. After downloading and successful installation of Caché, open System Management Portal and create user, which will be used by Globals EF.
 For example, TestUser with password - testpassword and namespace - SAMPLES.
-Note, that service %Service_CallIn must be enabled (System -> Security Management -> Services).
+Note, that service %Service_CallIn must be enabled (System → Security Management → Services).
 4. Create new project in Visual Studio.
 Note, that minumum supported version of Visual Studio - is VS2012.
 5. Add reference to the GlobalsFramework.dll assembly
 6. Set target platform of your newly created project to the x64.
-Project-> <Project-name> Properties->Build->Platform target
+Project → <Project-name> Properties → Build → Platform target
 7. It's all!
 GlobalsEF is ready for use.

 ##Public API